friscojosh/digital-garden/_notes/In search of a real-world crypto use case.md

 Luckily, the site allows you to access the marketplace using an [onion address](http://nehdddktmhvqklsnkjqcbpmb63htee2iznpcbs5tgzctipxykpj6yrid.onion/) over the Tor network.
 So you fire up your Tor browser, input the onion address and...wait.
 And wait.
 Tor is very slow.
 After what feels like minutes, you're asked to solve a captcha because the site says it has been under attack recently.
 You feel uneasy.

 The site loads and you poke around and find a seller who has turned on the "[arbitration bond](http://nehdddktmhvqklsnkjqcbpmb63htee2iznpcbs5tgzctipxykpj6yrid.onion/nojs/faq#protection)" setting, which helps protect you from the seller stealing your Bitcoin.
 You place an order for $95 worth of Monero (that's your original $100 less the Coinbase fee) paid for in Bitcoin, which at the time of this writing is 0.00573322 BTC.
-While you are reading the directions the price of BTC changes and you are asked to confirm the new price.
+While you are reading the directions, the price of BTC changes and you are asked to confirm the new price.

 You also note the warning in bright yellow.
 It says